TOS Season 1

 Star Trek: The Next Generation is an American science fiction television series which aired in syndication from September 1987 through May 1994.
 It is the second live-action series of the Star Trek franchise and comprises a total of 176 (DVD and original broadcast) or 178 (syndicated) episodes over 7 seasons.
 The series picks up about 95 years after the original series is said to have taken place.

-The first season of the American television science fiction series Star Trek: The Next Generation commenced airing in broadcast syndication in the United States on September 28, 1987, and concluded on May 16, 1988, after 26 episodes were broadcast.
-Set in the 24th century, the series follows the adventures of the crew of the Starfleet starship ...
+The third season of the American science fiction television series Star Trek: The Next Generation commenced airing in broadcast syndication in the United States on September 25, 1989 and concluded on June 18, 1990 after airing 26 episodes.
+Set in the 24th century, the series follows the adventures of the crew of the Starfleet starship Enterprise-D.This season featured the return of Gates ...